mesoSPIM/mesoSPIM-control/README.md

 #### Python
 mesoSPIM-control is usually running with [Anaconda](https://www.anaconda.com/download/) using a >=3.6 Python.
 ##### Anaconda
-(optional) Create and activate a Python 3.6 environment from Anaconda prompt:
+(optional) Create and activate a Python 3.6 environment from Anaconda prompt (you can use any name instead of `py36`):
 ```
 conda create -n py36 python=3.6
 conda activate py36